 As discussed previously, ADIs can use internal models to determine their VaR thresholds.
 There are alternative time series models for estimating conditional volatility.
-In what follows, we present several conditional volatility models to evaluate strategic market risk disclosure, namely GARCH, GJR and EGARCH, with Gaussian, Student t, and Generalized Gaussian distributions errors, where the degrees of freedom are estimated.
+In what follows, we present several conditional volatility models to evaluate strategic market risk disclosure, namely GARCH, GJR and EGARCH, with both normal and t distribution errors, where the degrees of freedom are estimated.

 These models were chosen because they are well known and are widely used in the literature.
-For an extensive discussion of the theoretical properties of several of these models, see Ling and McAleer (2002a, 2002b, 2003a) and Caporin and McAleer (2010).
-As an alternative to estimating the parameters, we also consider the exponential weighted moving average (EWMA) method by RiskmetricsTM (1996) and Zumbach, (2007) that calibrates the unknown parameters.
+For an extensive discussion of the theoretical properties of several of these models, see Ling and McAleer (2002a, 2002b, 2003a) and Caporin and McAleer (2009b).
+As an alternative to estimating the parameters, we also consider the exponential weighted moving average (EWMA) method by RiskmetricsTM (1996) and Zumbauch, (2007) that calibrates the unknown parameters.
 We include a section on these models to present them in a unified framework and notation, and to make explicit the specific versions we are using.
 Apart from EWMA, the models are presented in increasing order of complexity.